-As on 31st March, 2024, the Risk Management Committee comprised of 3 Directors and 2 senior management personnel with Mr. Amit Goradia as Chairman, Mr. Abhijit Joshi, Dr. Tushar Shah, Mr. Ramakrishnan Iyer and Mr. Chintan Gosaliya as members.
-As on the date of this report, the Risk Management Committee comprises of 2 Directors and 1 senior management personnel with Dr. Tushar Shah as Chairman and Mr. Abhijit Joshi & Mr. Chintan Gosaliya as Members.
+As on 31st March, 2025, the Risk Management Committee comprised of 2 Directors and 1 senior management personnel with Dr. Tushar Shah as Chairman, Mr. Abhijit Joshi and Mr. Chintan Gosaliya as members.
+As on the date of this report, the Risk Management Committee comprises of 2 Directors and 1 senior management personnel with Dr. Tushar Shah as Chairman, Mr. Chintan Gosaliya and Mr. Jain Parkash as members.
+Mr. Abhijit Joshi was member of the Committee upto 2nd April, 2025, end of the day and Mr. Jain Parkash was inducted as member of the Committee w.e.f.
+3rd April, 2025.
 The terms of reference of the Committee cover the matters specified for Risk Management Committee under the SEBI Listing Regulations, 2015.